fortyninemaps/karta/doc/source/tutorial.rst

 provide a pull request on
 `Github <https://github.com/njwilson23/karta>`__!

-The following exmaples are shown using Python 3, however *Karta* is supported on both Python 2.7+ and Python 3.2+.
+The following examples are shown using Python 3, however *Karta* is supported on both Python 2.7+ and Python 3.2+.

 Definitions